-The email needs to be spelled correctly with no grammatical mistakes, written in a formal tone of voice.
-If the email is riddled with grammatical errors, it will make you seem sloppy, lazy and unprofessional.
+The email needs to be spelled correctly with no grammatical mistakes and written in a formal tone of voice.
+If the email is riddled with grammatical errors, it will make you seem sloppy, lazy, and unprofessional.

 2. Use a professional email address

 Always use your college email id to send emails to your professor.
 You have one for a reason.